TheAustinator/cellforest/README.md

 5. You can also add your own keyword arguments that the plotting function can use:

-   1. HAVEN”T FINISHED HERE
+   1. There are a few predefined keyword arguments:
+      - `stratify`: color the plot based on values in a metadata column
+      - `plot_size`: size of plots in pixels (currently DPI is fixed at 150)
+      - `filename_ext`: extension of the plot filename (e.g., `png`, `svg`, `pdf`)
+      - `alpha`: transparency of the main overlaying plot elements like histograms or scatterplots (must be in range 0-1)
+   2. If a plotting function is implemented with Pyplot, you can pass on any valid keyword argument that the underlying plotting functions support (e.g. `marker_size`, `linewidth`).
+You can find the plotting functions in `cellforest/plot/*_qc.py` files, depending on which process the plot is defined for
+   3. If a plotting function is implemented with ggplot2 (including Seurat plots), you can check the presense of `kwargs$*` in the R plotting functions located in `cellforest/plot/r/plot_*.R`.
+These will determine what arguments are customizable like `size` or `npcs` in `cellforest/plot/r/plot_pca_embeddings_scat.R`
+      **Suggestions** are welcome on how to make this more user-friendly!

-6. (Optional) You can think about how this works in that `plot_map` under the hoods is parsed into three pieces:
+6. (Optional) You can think about how this works in that `plot_map` under the hood is parsed into three pieces:

    1. `plot_methods` that shows the mapping of plots to plotting functions